kubernetes/website/content/en/docs/reference/kubectl/quick-reference.md

 ## Kubectl apply

 `apply` manages applications through files defining Kubernetes resources.
 It creates and updates resources in a cluster through running `kubectl apply`.
-This is the recommended way of managing Kubernetes applications on production.
+This is the recommended way of managing Kubernetes applications in production.
 See [Kubectl Book](https://kubectl.docs.kubernetes.io).

 ## Creating objects